adam-ard/ih8-jira/README.md

 ### Show all issues, regardless of sprint assignment
     $ ih8-jira show --sprint=any

+### Show all issues in the current sprint that are in "To Do" and assigned to fred
+    $ ih8-jira show --section="To Do" --assignee=fred

 ### Move issue from "To Do" to "In Progress"
     $ ih8-jira move DEMO-555 "In Progress"